 BuildBlock ICFs bond out to even and odd inches from outside to outside and inside to outside corners.
 They also have a minimum bump factor of -inch when necessary.
 Of all ICFs in the industry that have interlocking nubs, most of them have a bump factor of 2 inches or more.
 (Some ICFs have up to a 6-inch bump factor.)
 Making adjustments in increments of 1″ ensures the least waste in the industry.
 This transforms into less waste on every project as well as walls that match the floor plans of your designs.

-The BuildBlock interlock connections are self draining by design.
+The BuildBlock interlock connections are self-draining by design.
 When it rains, water doesn’t pool in the connections as can occur with other ICFs.
-Therefore, in freezing weather there’s no water to freeze keeping you from stacking the next day until everything thaws.
-This sealing member in the interlock also prevents water from pentrating through the interlock.
+Therefore, in freezing weather, there’s no water to freeze keeping you from stacking the next day until everything thaws.
+This sealing member in the interlock also prevents water from penetrating through the interlock.

 Two extra furring strips per block per side (which are part of each web) give sheet rockers more attachment points to fasten to.
 Webs are expensive and having two more webs in our ICFs gives you the most value added product on the market.